-We all know that fire brings extensive damage to any property, but what about smoke alone?
-Can smoke cause damage even when there’s no flames?
+We all know that fire damages any property, but what about smoke alone?
+Can smoke cause damage even when there are no flames?

-Electronics tend to have fragile and sensitive circuitry and can be easily damaged by smoke.
-Keep in mind that you do not need a fire to have this type of damage!
+Electronics tend to have fragile and sensitive circuitry and can easily damage by smoke.
+Remember that you do not need a fire to have this type of damage!
 Even a small kitchen fire that fills the home with smoke can damage electronics.

 So, how exactly does this happen?
 What are the likely results of smoke damage to electronics?
 Can the damaged electronics be saved?